appwebtech/Admin-API-Blog-Backend-/README.md

 1.7668471e+72 * 2^-2 = 4.4171177e+71 ~ 1e+72s ~ 3,17 * 1e+64 years
 ```

-Even the best super-computers in the world that some folks are using to mint Bitcoins wouldn't be able to brute-force successfully that hash.
+Even the best super-computers in the world that some folks are using to mine Bitcoins wouldn't be able to brute-force successfully that hash.
 That's why Ruby on Rails in built security features are efficient in detering attacks.
 Malicious scripting, CSRF, DoS, DDoS etc are often targeted in vulnerable web platfroms.

 ### Active Record Models Tables